Gaillardia aestivalis (Walter) H.Rock

 Color: Yellow rays with a brownish-purple center cone

 Gaillardia aestivalis is a perennial herb that grows up to 2 feet (60 cm) tall.
 Leaves are borne alternately along the stem.
 They are variable in shape and up to 2.4 inches (6 cm) long.
 The ones toward the top may clasp the stem at their bases.
 Flower heads are up to 3 inches (7.5 cm) in diameter and have yellow rays (sometimes with red bases) and brownish-purple disks.
 Flowers are distinctive because they often have only partial rays or, in some cases, are virtually rayless.

 USDA hardiness zone 5a to 9b: from −20 °F (−28.9 °C) to 30 °F (−1.1 °C).

 How to Grow and Care

-Native to the south-central and southern United States from Texas east to Florida and north to the Carolinas, Arkansas, and Kansas.
+This species is native to the south-central and the southern United States from Texas east to Florida and north to the Carolinas, Arkansas, and Kansas.

 - Back to genus Gaillardia

 - Plantpedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, or Origin

 Click on a photo to see a larger version.